 Applicants who have satisfactorily completed sixty transferable semester units (ninety quarter units) one full term prior to the term of admission will be considered for admission.
-California community college applicants must have a minimum 2.80 GPA in UC-transferable courses and be in good academic standing.
-Highest priority for admission is given to upper-division transfer students from California community colleges, followed by upper-division transfer students from other UC campuses, upper-division California resident transfer students from other two-year or four-year institutions, and upper-division transfer students who are not residents of California.
+California community college applicants must have a competative GPA (based on the strength of the applicant pool) in UC-transferable courses.
+Highest priority for admission is given to upperdivision transfer students from California community colleges, followed by upper-division transfer students from other UC campuses, upper-division California resident transfer students from other two-year or four-year institutions, and upper-division transfer students who are not residents of California.

 More than 95 percent of UCSD's transfer students come from California community colleges.
-A California community college applicant is defined as follows: a student who has completed at least thirty semester/forty-five quarter UCtransferable units at a California community college, and who was enrolled for at least two regular terms at a California Community College immediately prior to enrolling at UCSD.
+A California community college applicant is defined as follows: a student who was enrolled at one or more California community college campuses for at least two terms, excluding summer sessions; the last college the student attended before admission to a UC campus was a California community college; and the student has completed 30 semester (45 quarter) UC-transferable units at one or more California community colleges.